Hokaged1st/Learning-Git-and-Github/readme.md

 ## Hello git
-- adding from the buld branch
+- adding from the build branch